nunofhfontes/fair-price-margin-safety-dcf-method/README.md

 # fair-price-margin-safety-dcf-method
-Get fair prices using the DCF method and calculate the Margin of Safety for a list os stocks
+Get fair prices using the DCF method and calculate the Margin of Safety for a list of stocks